bmellink/VNH3SP30/README.md

-# Arduino VNH3SP30 motor controller library
+# Arduino VNH3SP30, VNH5019A-E motor controller library
-Arduino library for VNH3SP30, VNH2SP30, VNH3ASP30 based motor controller boards.
-The VNH3SP30 chips contain a full H bridge to drive motors with currents up to 30A.
+Arduino library for VNH3SP30, VNH2SP30, VNH3ASP30 and VNH5019A-E based motor controller boards.
+The VNH3SP30 and VNH5019A-E chips contain a full H bridge to drive motors with currents up to 30A.
+The VNH5019A-E chips are newer and almost identical to the VNH3SP30 chips.
+The biggest difference is that the VNH5019A-E chips work with 3.3V and 5V logic, while the older VNH3SP30 chips require 5V logic.

 ## Getting Started